GAP-LAB-CUHK-SZ/REC-MV/README.md

 Python 3
 Pytorch3d (0.4.0, some compatibility issues may occur in higher versions of pytorch3d)

-Note: A GTX 3090 is recommended to run SelfRecon, make sure enough GPU memory if using other cards.
+Note: A GTX 3090 is recommended to run REC-MV, make sure enough GPU memory if using other cards.

 ## Install
 ```bash